- Email: firstname.lastname@example.org

-I began as a Postgraduate Researcher in the School of English in 2018, supervised by Dr Hamilton Carroll.
+I began as a Postgraduate Researcher in the School of English in 2018, supervised by Professor Hamilton Carroll.
 I specialise in twenty-first-century US literature.
 My doctoral project is fully funded by the AHRC through the WRoCAH consortium.

 I originally joined the University of Leeds as an English Literature undergraduate in 2013, and progressed onto MA study in 2016.

-My research interests include late twentieth and twenty-first-century US literature, neoliberalism and financialization, film studies, experimental fiction, critical and cultural theory, gender studies, and popular culture.
+My research interests include late twentieth and twenty-first-century literature, American studies, finance, neoliberalism, film studies, gender studies, and popular culture.